orthizar/betweenthelines/README.md

 # Between the lines

-This is a prototype for a text correction application with various features aimed at enhancing communication within email threads.
+This is a web application for a text correction application with various features aimed at enhancing communication within email threads.

 ## Features

+- **Chat function:** Chat interface that enables you to specify which sections of the email you'd like to improve or have written by the LLM.

+- **Misspelling Correction:** Automatically detects and highlights misspellings as you type and provides suggestions for correction.

+- **History:** Stores your prompts and major changes in History.

 - **Improve:** This feature is used to discuss ways to enhance the quality of communication or collaboration within the email thread.